Rugby union in Hungary: History

 As early as 1875 a group of British Embassy employees played rugby on the Szabadság tér (Freedom Square) in Budapest.

 At the 1935 World University Games held in Budapest, rugby was also included in the program (won 12-10 by France against Germany).
 Reasons given for the hosts not participating were lack of time for preparation and a serious injury suffered by a player.

 Italians have played a major part in the establishment of Hungarian rugby, namely the late Carlos Passalacqua and his friends from the Italian Embassy in Budapest.
 The game was originally introduced by a group of Italian diplomats in the 1960s and 70s. who founded a number of clubs.
 However, when they left, the game withered away in all but Budapest, where a small group of enthusiasts kept it going.
-Like neighbouring Austria and the Czech Republic, rugby has tended to be strongest in the national capital Budapest (which os by far the largest settlement in the country, containing 20% of the population) - however, in 1981, it would spread into the town of Kecskemét.
+Like neighbouring Austria and the Czech Republic, rugby has tended to be strongest in the national capital Budapest (which is by far the largest settlement in the country, containing 20% of the population) - however, in 1981, it would spread into the town of Kecskemét.

 The former All Black scrum half Chris Laidlaw, writing at the end of the 1970s, saw rugby as a positive force in east-west relations at the time: